 - A pipe or ring sticking up from your basement floor or in the yard

 - A pipe or ring behind false paneling or in an offset room in the basement

 - A glass block in the stoop

 However, many wells have been buried or sealed over time.
 It is more likely that your property has a well if it was built within two years of the water service being constructed.
 Check out our Well Screening Tool to see if it is more or less likely that your property has a well:

-If the well screening tool indicates that you have a higher probability of a well, we recommend that you reach out to the City at 763-574-3554 or email Beth.Kondrick@FridleyMN.gov for information on setting up a free site visits and other resources.
-Additionally, This list of well or well sealing contractors can help search for lost wells.
+If the well screening tool indicates that you have a higher probability of a well, we recommend looking through Minnesota Department of Health's website on finding lost wells.
+You may also reach out to the City at 763-574-3554 or WellSealing@FridleyMN.gov for information on finding a well contractor and other resources.

 Wells that are not properly managed can contaminate our drinking water and are a safety hazard.
 If you have a well on your property, it is your responsibility to regularly inspect your well and protect it from damage.
 Property owners should follow the guidance in the Well Owner's Handbook.
 A hardcopy of the Well Owner's Handbook is available at the Fridley Civic Campus.

 Sealing unused wells or obtaining a maintenance permit is required as part of a home sale and can slowdown the sale process.
 Don't wait until listing your home to seal your well.
 Often, funds are available to help offset the cost of well sealing.
 The City has a first-come, first-serve well sealing grant available to residents in a Drinking Water Supply management Area.
 This grant will fund up to 60% of your well sealing costs up to $1,000.
 Please note you must receive City approval before work is performed and all work must take place after 07/30/2024.